tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 #### How do I view extension messages in the console?

-This depends on the browsre and the code you are interested in.
+This depends on the browser and the code you are interested in.

 ##### In Chrome
  For messages from the extension core, use the console from background.html in chrome://extensions.
 For messages from interface-pages and content-scripts use the console from the page in question.
 For messages from the extension menu, right-click _inspect_, then use the console in the window that appears